facebookresearch/CommAI-env/TASKS.md

     * Learner is asked to guess a number, and explicitly told how to ask for the next digit; the learner gets reward if it gets the number right, independently of whether it asked for the digits or not
     * Learner is asked to guess a number, and told it can ask for the next digit; the learner gets reward if it gets the number right, independently of whether it asked for the digits or not

-* *Mixing asking questions and association*

-    * *Reframe some of the association tasks above using the same association table, but encouraging the Learner to ask for questions if it doesn’t remember something*

 * Objects: